leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 > _Written by @leohhhn, August 10th 2023_

-In this tutorial, we will enter the world of `Gno.Land`, and build our own smart contract using the `Gno` programming language. `Gno` is an interpreted version of `Go` that shares 99% of the functionality with Go, allowing us to write blockchain-specific code in a secure, battle-tested language that many developers already have in their skill set.
+In this tutorial, we will enter the world of Gno.Land, and build our own smart contract using the Gno programming language.
+Gno is an interpreted version of Golang that shares 99% of the functionality with Go, allowing us to write blockchain-specific code in a secure, battle-tested language that many developers already have in their skill set.

-We will go over what Gno.Land is, and how you can use the full potential of `Gno` to build secure blockchain applications in a familiar blockchain language.
+We will go over what Gno.Land is, and how you can use the full potential of Gno to build secure blockchain applications in a familiar blockchain language.

 ## Why Gno.Land?

 // maybe talk more towards an eth dev that knows nothing about cosmos?

 Gno.Land is a Layer 1 blockchain network based on Tendermint2 technology.
 It aims to offer security, scalability, and high-quality smart contract libraries to developers while also being interconnected with existing Cosmos chains via IBC1.
+Gno.Land comes with GnoVM, a VM which allows us to translate Gno to Go.
+Currently, Gno.Land has a development testnet out, with the mainnet release expected in Q1 of 2024.

 ## Tutorial/Tech overview